 Do you want to study abroad for less than a full semester?
 Consider a short-term summer program taught by a Lang professor.
 In order to participate in any of these programs, you must be in good academic and disciplinary standing.
-If you choose to enroll, you are responsible for the program fee, airfare, some meals, and incidentals.
+If you choose to enroll, you are responsible for the program fee, airfare, and incidentals.
 All short-term courses have different program costs, so be sure to inquire in advance.
-Please contact the faculty leading the course for more information or the Dean's Office of Student Engagement and Global Programs at email@example.com.
+For more information, please contact the faculty leading the course or the Dean's Office of Student Engagement and Global Programs at email@example.com.
 To learn more and apply, please log in to MyNewSchool and click the red Go Abroad link under the Academics tab.

 October 1 (spring programs)

 March 1 (summer and fall programs)

 Important note: Once you are accepted into a study abroad program, apply for your passport immediately to ensure that you receive it before the departure date.
 Do not apply for a travel visa (where applicable) until your program has been confirmed.

 Paris — James Baldwin: Reading and Writing in France

 Summer (4 weeks), June 3-June 28, 6 credits